-If you do want to brown the roast you will need an oil that can withstand high temperatures such as lard or beef fat (tallow).
+If you want to brown the roast, you will need an oil that can withstand high temperatures, such as lard or beef fat (tallow).

-I am now experimenting with Avocado oil in my Dutch oven as well, it has a great high smoking point.
+I am now experimenting with Avocado oil in my Dutch oven as well.
+It has a tremendously high smoking point.

 Dutch Oven Roasting Rack

-Another option is that you can insert a roasting rack into the Dutch oven to raise the meat up which will assist with the circulation.
-The circulation is what will give you the crisp skin right around the outside of the roast.
+Another option is inserting a roasting rack into the Dutch oven to raise the meat up, which will assist with the circulation.
+The circulation will give you crisp skin right around the outside of the roast.

-So if you own a Dutch oven with measurements of 19 inches x 12.8 inches x 9 inches, there is plenty of room to find a suitable roasting rack.
+So, if you own a Dutch oven measuring 19 inches x 12.8 inches x 9 inches, there is plenty of room to find a suitable roasting rack.

 What Is A Roasting Pan?

-It is a shallow usually rectangular pan with a sturdy handle on either side for safe transportation of its heavy hot contents.
-A “Roasting Rack” fits inside the pan and a piece of meat fits inside the rack.
+It is a shallow, usually rectangular pan with a sturdy handle on either side to transport its heavy, hot contents safely.
+A “Roasting Rack” fits inside the pan, and a piece of meat fits inside the rack.

 Raising the meat off the bottom of the pan allows the circulation to cook the meat evenly – top, sides, and bottom.
-Giving you a lovely crisp skin all the way around the meat.
+Giving you lovely crisp skin around the meat.

-With the meat lifted off the bottom of the pan, you are then able to cover the bottom of the roast with vegetables that will then cook in the natural juices from the piece of meat.
+With the meat lifted off the bottom of the pan, you can cover the bottom of the roast with vegetables that will then cook in the natural juices from the piece of meat.

 Why Use A Roasting Pan

 A roasting pan will give you crispier skin on your meat and roast vegetables.
-If you are an avid roaster and especially if you are roasting large pieces of meat a roasting pan is perfect.
-Also, at holiday time if you are the one preparing the roast I would say a roaster is what you need.
+If you are an avid roaster and especially roasting large pieces of meat, a roasting pan is perfect.
+Also, during holidays, if you are the one preparing the roast, I would say a roaster is what you need.

-Using a heavy-based frypan, cast iron pan, or even your Dutch oven to heat up the oil on the stovetop.
-You will need an oil that can withstand high temperatures such as lard or beef fat (tallow).
+Use a heavy-based frypan, cast iron pan, or even your Dutch oven to heat the oil on the stovetop.
+You will need an oil that can withstand high temperatures, such as lard or beef fat (tallow).

-After you have browned your roast put your roast on the rack and bake in your conventional oven.
-You are certain to a crispy roast.
+After you have browned your roast, put your roast on the rack and bake it in your conventional oven.
+You are sure of a crispy roast.